HPSCTerrSys/eCLM_static_file_workflow/README.md

 ## Creation of surface file

 The surface creation tool is found under CTSM/tools/mksurfdata_map/.
 You have to compile it with make.
-Replace mksurfdat.F90 with the version found in this repository.
-The only difference is that 'regional' is set as a standard compared to global.
 The essential modules you need to load are intel and netCDF-Fortran.
 You still need to export(for jureca stage 2022 in this case)

 ```